jdcortez5/agentstr-sdk/README.md

 ## Overview

-Agentstr is a powerful toolkit for building agentic applications on the Nostr protocol.
-It seamlessly integrates MCP (Model Context Protocol) functionality with Nostr's decentralized network.
+Agentstr SDK is a powerful toolkit for building agentic applications on the Nostr protocol.
+It integrates MCP (Model Context Protocol) functionality with Nostr and the Lightning Network.

 ## Core Features